Peano axioms: Defining arithmetic operations and relations

-If we use the second-order induction axiom, it is possible to define addition, multiplication, and total (linear) ordering on N directly using the axioms.
+If the second-order induction axiom is used, it is possible to define addition, multiplication, and total (linear) ordering on N directly using the axioms.
 However, and addition and multiplication are often added as axioms.
 The respective functions and relations are constructed in set theory or second-order logic, and can be shown to be unique using the Peano axioms.

 Addition

 Addition is a function that maps two natural numbers (two elements of N) to another one.
 It is defined recursively as: